-Even If We Obtain Regulatory Approvals to Sell Our Products, Lack of Commercial Acceptance May Impair Our Business.
+Even If We Obtain Regulatory Approvals to Sell Our Products, Lack of Commercial Acceptance Would Impair Our Business.

-Aastrom's product development efforts are primarily directed toward obtaining regulatory approval to market the AastromReplicell System as an alternative to, or as an improvement for, the bone marrow harvest and peripheral blood progenitor cell stem cell collection methods.
+Aastrom's product development efforts are primarily directed toward obtaining regulatory approval to market the AastromReplicell(TM) System as an alternative to, or as an improvement for, the bone marrow harvest and peripheral blood progenitor cell stem cell collection methods.
 These stem cell collection methods have been widely practiced for a number of years, and Aastrom's technologies or product candidates may not be accepted by the marketplace as readily as these or other competing processes and methodologies.
+Additionally, our technologies or product candidates may not be employed in all potential applications being investigated, and any limited applications would limit the market acceptance of our technologies and product candidates and our potential revenues.
 As a result, even if we obtain all required regulatory approvals, we cannot be certain that our products and processes will be adopted at a level that would allow us to operate profitably.